 Drew Scott is an economist by training, and has for many years researched and taught European economic integration.
-He has published widely in the area, including on subsidiarity, economic and monetary union and economic and social cohesion.
+He has published widely in the area, most recently on subsidiarity, economic and monetary union and economic and social cohesion.
 He has acted as expert to various EC agencies, including the European Commission and the Statistical Office of the EU.
-His research interests include the role of the devolved administratiins in the formulation UK EU policy; the fiscal policy implications of developing European monetary policy; sub-state governments and European Union governance; Scotland and the UK constitutional debate.
-From 2012-2014 Drew was seconded to the Euroepan and External Relations secretariat in the Scottish Government as Adviser on the implications of Scotland's independence for EU membership.
+Prior to joining the University of Edinburgh, Drew Scott was Lecturer in Economics at Heriot-Watt University.
+His current research includes the impact of devolution on the UK's European policy-process, and problems of economic policy coordination in a devolved UK.
+From 1991-98 Drew was joint editor of the Journal of Common Market Studies.

 Drew delivered his inaugural lecture on 13 April, 2004, on the topic "Regions and European Union Governance: Lessons from Scotland".
 The text of the lecture can be found here.

 Drew Scott is Co-Director (with Professor Jo Shaw) of the Europa Institute.

 European Studies Dissertation 1 (Honours) (Others) (Course Organiser)

 European Studies Dissertation 2 (Honours) (Others) (Course Organiser)

 Governance of the European Union (Honours) (Course Organiser)